yifan-guo/KimiWoNosete/README.md

 # KimiWoNosete
-A program to analyze .wav files of piano recordings and produce music scores
+A function to submit .wav files to S3 and call the step function to process and generate a PDF

-Requires Lilypond, a music engraving program to render the .ly file produced by this program.
-Download can be found here: http://lilypond.org/
+To allow your iOS app to submit a .wav file to the AWS Lambda function via an API endpoint, you need to create an API that can accept the .wav file and store it in an S3 bucket.
+Then, you need to trigger the Step Function, passing the file metadata (such as the S3 bucket name and key) to the Lambda function.

 #Instructions
 1. Pull repo<br/>